 2. Get nails & hammer for installation of boards.

-5. Knock down coconuts.
-This is to protect your from a flying nut, but also to protect the trees themselves.
-In a strong wind the trunks of trees that are heavy with coconuts will snap in two and you will loose your best trees as a result.
+5. Knockdown coconuts.
+This is to protect you from a flying nut, but also to protect the trees themselves.
+In a strong wind, the trunks of trees that are heavy with coconuts will snap in two and you will lose your best trees as a result.

 6. Remove trees that would crash you/your house if they fell.

 1. Put up boards/shutters on windows and doors.

 2. Take down all hanging-banging things (hammocks, flags, decorative items)